Advanced Cactus Soil

 • 60% premium peat-based potting mix.

-In this mixture, the cacti get all of their nutrients from the soil.
-The role of perlite is purely to reduce the organic composition of the mixture and to increase the drainage capacity.
+In this mixture, the cacti get all their nutrients from the soil.
+The sole purpose of perlite is to reduce the mixture's organic composition and increase the drainage capacity.

-This mixture is great because it’s simple, cheap, and effective and you can source the ingredients easily from most regular garden stores.
-But if you’re a dedicated cactus nerd like us and want to take your soil to the next level read on.
+This mixture is great because it’s simple, cheap, and effective.
+And the components can be easily sourced from most regular garden stores.
+But if you’re a dedicated cactus nerd like us and want to take your soil to the next level, read on.

 Quick Tips

-• Perlite is also a dead ingredient but it does a great job at aiding drainage.
-Substitute for pumice which achieves the same purpose but also contains nutrients;
+• Perlite is also a dead ingredient but does a great job aiding drainage.
+Substitute for pumice, which achieves the same purpose but also contains nutrients;

 • Not all potting soil is created equal, try to find one which is composed primarily of peat moss and/or leaf mould.
 Try to avoid ones full of sticks and bark and all the other additives;